-In reality, missions such as humanitarian aid and disaster relief are just as important.
-Between the two extremes is a broad expanse that includes peacekeeping, peace enforcement, civil disturbance, border security, counter-terrorism etc.
+In reality, missions such as humanitarian-aid and disaster-relief are just as important.
+Between the two extremes is a broad expanse that includes peacekeeping, peace-enforcement, civil disturbance, border-security, counter-terrorism etc.

 Most armies have a stock of riot control weapons and systems but combat units in the field are often only equipped for lethal force.

-The individual Soldier already carries a considerable weight of munitions and other equipment so any Less Lethal Weapon (LLW) systems issued should not add too much to his burden.
+The individual soldier already carries a considerable weight of munitions and other equipment, so any less lethal weapon (LLW) systems issued should not add too much to his burden.

 The telescopic baton is an obvious system for an individual.
 Some models have a push button or other system so they can be closed without needing to slam the end against a hard surface.
 This is useful if the ground in the area is soft or you want to collapse the weapon with minimal noise.

-Of the various models on the market the “Option” made by Option Safety, LLC looks the most promising for Soldiers.
-The size of a fat pen or small flashlight it can be concealed in the hand untill used.
+Of the various models on the market, the “Option” made by Option Safety, LLC looks the most promising for soldiers: The size of a fat pen or small flashlight, the Option can be concealed in the hand untill used.
 It can be held in an “ice-pick” grip and raised up to face level to shoot at distances of up to 15 feet.

 The same basic device can also be mounted to handguns, rifles, shotguns and other firearms.